gauthamkrishnax/richardfeynman/README.md

 # richardfeynman
-This is a Tribute page to famous physicist Richard Feynman
+This is a Tribute page to the famous physicist Richard Feynman